tensorwerk/hangar-py/docs/design.rst

 they simply require a "root" commit hash (or a branch name, in which case the branch's current HEAD commit will be used as the root HEAD).
-Likewise a branch can be merged with just a single write operation (once the merge logic has completed - a process which is explained sperately from this section; just trust that it happens for now).
+Likewise a branch can be merged with just a single write operation (once the merge logic has completed - a process which is explained separately from this section; just trust that it happens for now).

 A more complex example which creates 4 different branches and merges them in a complicated order can be seen below.
-Pleaes note that the `` << `` symbol is used to indicate a merge commit where `X << Y` reads: ``'merging dev branch Y into master branch X'``.
+Please note that the `` << `` symbol is used to indicate a merge commit where `X << Y` reads: ``'merging dev branch Y into master branch X'``.